PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 ## Story Plot Pieces
 - **Themes**:
 	- What makes a person good?
-	- Better to be born good or overcome evil nature through great struggle?
-	- Most villains aren't purely evil, just have their own justifications.
+	- Most villains aren't purely evil, but have their own justifications.
 	- What does it take to redeem oneself of a great failure?
 When does one become irredeemable?
+	- If one has only known evil since birth, are they redeemable or can they overcome that nature?

 - **Central Tension**: The Silver Flame is missing, the Lords of Dust are trying to free Rak Tulkesh
 	- ***Plot Secret***: The Mourning was caused by the Silver Flame itself.